 Construction spending in Boston increased an estimated 37 percent in the year ended June 30 to $3.83 billion, the most since 2008, according to the mayor’s office.
 The market is hot enough that some developers are considering building offices without having landed anchor tenants.

-Work is planned or already underway on the $620 million redevelopment of the original Filene’s department store property in Downtown Crossing, a $200 million office tower for State Street Corp. and the $800 million headquarters in the Seaport area for Vertex Pharmaceuticals Inc. (VRTX) -- at 1.1 million square feet, the nation’s largest privately funded office-construction project.
+Work is planned or already underway on the $620 million redevelopment of the original Filene’s department store property in Downtown Crossing, a $200 million office tower for State Street Corp. and the $800 million headquarters in the Seaport area for Vertex Pharmaceuticals Inc. (VRTX:US) -- at 1.1 million square feet, the nation’s largest privately funded office-construction project.

 “You have a city that has biotech and other thriving industries, and some big-name financial services,” said John Garth, managing director at Pembrook Capital Management LLC, a New York-based real estate investor looking to finance apartment construction in Boston.
 “It’s a huge draw for young people, and that creates lots of demand for rental apartments as well as new office space and other construction.”